meilisearch/documentation/learn/advanced/updating.md

 If you get the error `Cannot open database, expected Meilisearch engine version: 0.X.X, current engine version 0.Y.Y`, your database is not compatible with the currently installed Meilisearch version.

-In this case, you need to **download the compatible version now** (i.e., `0.X.X` in the above error message) so that you can access and export your database.
+In this case, you need to download the compatible version now (i.e., `0.X.X` in the above error message) to access and export your database.

 :::: tabs